PFC and PFAS-free: why is it important?

 ©Live For The Outdoors

-Other scientific studies continue to look at whether PFCs directly affect human health.
-While conclusive evidence is yet to emerge, there is a growing collection of studies linking PFCs to human health problems such as reduced immunity responses, ADHD, fertility, and cancer.
+Other scientific studies continue to look at whether PFCs/PFAS directly affect human health.
+There is a growing collection of studies linking PFCs to human health problems such as reduced immunity responses, ADHD, fertility, and cancer.
+One of the most recent and compelling investigations into the effects of PFAS is the 2024 documentary 'Revealed: How to Poison a Planet'.

-What does PFC-free mean?
+What does PFC/PFAS-free mean?

 PFC-free jacket from Paramo